History

 Modus Operandi & Out Innerspace

-MO is the education initiative of the non-profit organization Out Innerspace Dance Theatre and Film Society, which were created simultaneously in 2007.
-MO and OIS collaborate with and support one another.
-Students gain an understanding of the life, practice, and conduct of a professional dancer as they assist in the development of OIS ideas, research, and outreach, and interact with OIS’s interdisciplinary collaborators.
-Historically, every OIS project has offered selected MO alumni paid creation and performance opportunities and apprenticeships.
+MO is the education initiative of the non-profit organization Out Innerspace, which were created simultaneously in 2007.
+MO and Out Innerspace collaborate with and support one another.
+Students gain an understanding of the life, practice, and conduct of a professional dancer as they assist in the development of Out Innerspace ideas, research, and outreach, and interact with OIS’s interdisciplinary collaborators.
+Historically, every Out Innerspace project has offered selected MO alumni paid creation and performance opportunities and apprenticeships.

 RECENT OIS COMMISSIONS